 You can now purchase unbreakable bottles to practice with.
 So get your bottles, shakers and glasses and start practicing.
 Maybe you'll be the next grand champion!

-Behind the Scenes: Climbing, Traveling and Bartending in Between - Atlanta Journal Constitution (blog)
+Behind the Scenes: Bartending Tips from Madison Burch - Atlanta Journal Constitution (blog)